Maps-Messaging/mapsmessaging_server/NetworkManager_Config.md

 * Override the servers defaults
 * Specify site specific configuration for all interfaces

-In the example below we can see that the SSL keystores are setup, this configuration will be used for ALL SSL based interfaces unless they are overwritten in the specific SSL configuration.
+In the example below we can see that the SSL keystores are set up, this configuration will be used for ALL SSL based interfaces unless they are overwritten in the specific SSL configuration.

 ```yaml
   global: